-This map shows California as an Island, an incomplete New Holland attached to N. Guinea, partial New Zealand Coast line and no Southern Continent.
-A note in South America states "It was first found out by Columbus a Genovese about the Year 1490."
+This map shows California as an island, an incomplete New Holland attached to N. Guinea, partial New Zealand coast line and no southern continent.
+A note in South America states, "It was first found out by Columbus a Genovese about the Year 1490."

-Wells' map of the world is 1 of a set of 22 maps dedicated to William, Duke of Gloucester, who at the time of publication of the maps was studying at Oxford.
+Wells' map of the world is 1 of a set of 22 maps dedicated to William, Duke of Gloucester, who at the time of publication was studying at Oxford.
 Edward Wells, was a teacher of mathematics and geography at Christchurch College of Oxford University.
 Below the hemispheres is a dedicating vignette, with William shown with his tutor under the tree on the right.
 The 13-year-old William, heir to the throne, began studies at Christchurch in 1700 at the age of 11, and died a few months after the map was issued.
-On either side of this are small landscapes, one of ships arriving in the New World and one of the Radcliffe Camera in Oxford.
+On either side are small landscapes, one of ships arriving in the New World and one of the Radcliffe Camera in Oxford.